cwgdata/mrc_workshop/README.md

 # Confluent MRC Workshop for Systems Engineers

+Based on the MRC demo so we can use that as followup, but with key settings removed so everyone can learn what it takes to add MRC to a cluster or configuration.

 # Overview

 This workshop will start with deploying a local cluster with MRC set up and follow through with deploying a few different topologies to achive sync or async topics.